 It’s perhaps because of their mix of simplicity and robustness that I like them so much, alongside the fact that they really look the part (if you’re a bit of a traditionalist).
-There’s been no skimping on any of the individual components and everything from the laces to the insole are top-notch.
+There’s been no skimping on any of the individual components and everything from the laces to the insole is top-notch.

-These boots are great for medium to high intensity hiking.
+These boots are great for medium to high-intensity hiking.
 They don’t offer quite the same support and protection as, say, the Burmas but they’ll hold up in pretty much any kind of environment you use them in.